xjara/perf-result-repository/README.md

 PerfRtFilter - Tool for measuring the response time.

-PerfServer - The server application
+PerfServer - The server application.